Cirrhosis: Diagnosis

 The diagnosis of cirrhosis in an individual is based on multiple factors.
 Cirrhosis may be suspected from laboratory findings, physical exam, and the person's medical history.
 Imaging is generally obtained to evaluate the liver.
 A liver biopsy will confirm the diagnosis; however, is generally not required.

 Imaging

+A clinical demonstration of transient elastography (FibroScan), an ultrasound-based technique used for the non-invasive measurement of liver stiffness to detect and stage cirrhosis.

 Ultrasound is routinely used in the evaluation of cirrhosis.
 It may show a small and shrunken liver in advanced disease.
 On ultrasound, there is increased echogenicity with irregular appearing areas.
 Other suggestive findings are an enlarged caudate lobe, liver surface nodularity widening of the fissures and enlargement of the spleen.
 An enlarged spleen, which normally measures less than 11-12 cm in adults, may suggest underlying portal hypertension.
 Ultrasound may also screen for hepatocellular carcinoma and portal hypertension.
 This is done by assessing flow in the hepatic vein.
 An increased portal vein pulsatility may be seen.
 However, this may be a sign of elevated right atrial pressure.
 Portal vein pulsatility is usually measured by a pulsatility index (PI).
 A number above a certain value indicates cirrhosis (see table below).